What is Screening Matrix?

 A screening matrix is a tool businesses use to evaluate and compare alternative courses of action.
 It can be used in any situation where a decision needs to be made, such as when selecting a new employee.

-What is Screening Matrix
+Screening Matrix

 Why Use a Screening Matrix?